In the 1960s, Greeks were living longer and had lower rates of chronic disease than the rest of the world.

-In addition to its immune-boosting properties, avgolemono also contains high levels of protein from the chicken and eggs, all while being relatively low in calories.
+In addition to its potential immune-boosting properties, avgolemono also contains high levels of protein from the chicken and eggs, all while being relatively low in calories.

 One serving of a traditional avgolemono soup contains 27 grams of protein and 245 calories.

 Nevertheless, it can be high sodium, so it may not be the best choice for salt-sensitive individuals (32).